 Relative afferent pupillary defect (RAPD, also known as Marcus Gunn Pupil) can be difficult to detect.
 Further, dark irides and sluggish pupils are often challenging to examine.
-The APD Tester illuminates and magnifies the eye, so small contractions in the collarette of iris are readily seen.
+The APD Screener illuminates and magnifies the eye, so small contractions in the collarette of the iris are readily seen.
 In other patients, post-surgical or post-traumatic pupils can show reflexes to light in a small sector or iris.
-These can also be detected using the APD Tester which readily shows sectoral iris constrictions.
+These can also be detected using the APD Screener which readily shows sectoral iris constrictions.

-APD Tester version with UV illumination supports detection of corneal lesions, abrasions, or foreign bodies.
-It supports evaluation of Fluorescein pattern for corneal health and observation of certain types of contact lenses.
-For rigid gas-permeable contact lenses and hybrid contact lenses the APD Tester empowers observation of the Fluorescein pattern under magnification.
+The UV illumination supports the detection of corneal lesions, abrasions, or foreign bodies.
+The APD Screener supports the evaluation of the Fluorescein pattern for corneal health and observation of certain types of contact lenses.
+For rigid gas-permeable contact lenses and hybrid contact lenses, the APD Screener empowers observation of the Fluorescein pattern under magnification.

-Fold down flipper can be used to set correct observation distance.
+The fold-down flipper can be used to set the correct observation distance.
 Available with a +8 magnifying lens.
 Coin batteries are readily available and easy to replace.Click here for the 712008 & 712010 Guide.